Skip to main content

 Michigan Life Skills FAQs

-Is online anger management accepted by Michigan courts?
+Is online Life Skills accepted by Michigan courts?

-What is HYTA and does it require anger management?
+What is HYTA and does it require Life Skills?

-How many hours of anger management does Michigan require?
+How many hours of Life Skills does Michigan require?

 Michigan does not have a statewide standard.
 The number of hours is set by the judge.
 Common durations include 8, 12, 16, and 26 hours.
 Check your specific court order or probation conditions for the exact requirement.